SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ```

 ### -InPlace

-Registers the specified file as a WSL distribution in its current location, without copying it.
+Specifies that the new distribution should use the input file in its current location, without
-The
-input must be a .vhdx file when importing in place.
+copying it.
+The input must be a .vhdx file when importing in place.

 This parameter requires at least WSL version 0.58.